containerscrew/containerscrew/README.md

 ### Welcome to Containerscrew 🤙

-This repo will be focused focused on:
+This repo will be focused on:
 - Kubernetes
 - Python, Golang or C programming
 - Containers